kwkou/815/includes/tshootguide.md

 **Azure Storage Explorers**

 There are a number of ways to explore Azure storage.
-The Microsoft Azure Storage team came up with a [list of storage explorers].
+The Azure Storage team came up with a [list of storage explorers].
 Any of these will allow you to see Diagnostics files and Azure Storage Analytics files.
 Cloudberry Lab's [Explorer for Azure Blob Storage] provides a user interface to enable Storage Analytics directly in the